Our Approach to Responsible Mining

 • Providing training and capacity-building assistance to help local businesses, suppliers, contractors and employees develop skills that can be transferred to other opportunities and grow local economies

-Our commitment to local employment and procurement is formalized in our Social Performance Policy and we prioritize local employment everywhere we operate.
+Our commitment to local employment and procurement is formalized in our new Social Performance Policy.
+We prioritize local employment everywhere we operate.
+In 2023, 79% of our workforce was employed from communities local to our sites and offices and our domestic procurement spend was approximately $693 million.

-Eldorado makes significant investments in infrastructure to transport materials, water, energy and information to our locations:
+Eldorado makes significant investments in infrastructure to transport materials, water, energy and information to our locations by:

 • Prioritizing local procurement and training, building infrastructure, innovation and industry

-Eldorado responsibly produces materials that create socioeconomic benefits fundamental to healthy communities and transitioning to a lower-carbon economy.
-Our business is focused on responsibly and sustainably creating value from natural resources, and we seek to operate to international best practices wherever we operate.
+Eldorado seeks to responsibly produce materials that help create socio-economic benefits fundamental to healthy communities and transitioning to a lower-carbon economy.
+Our business is focused on responsibly and sustainably creating value from natural resources, and we seek to adopt international best practices wherever we operate.

 Eldorado Material Issue